Aaron98990/ways-of-the-game/serious-foul-play-vs-violent-conduct.md

 Both serious foul play and violent counduct are both send-off offenses for using excessive force.
 It is impossible for an offense to be serious foul play and violent conduct at the same time.
 It can only be one.

-It is violent conduct if:
+It is serious foul play if:

-- no challenge is being made for the ball or
+- a challenge is being made for the ball and

-- the offense is not against an opponent
+- the offense is against an opponent

 This distinction matters as competitions generally will suspend players for more games for violent conduct than serious foul play.

-There are also offensive or abusive actions, including physichal ones towards another person, that are not violent conduct and don't involve excessive force but should be a send-off.
+There are also offensive, insulting or abusive actions, including physichal ones towards another person, that are not violent conduct and don't involve excessive force but should be a send-off.
 This includes deliberately pulling an opponent's pants down, slapping an opponent's butt, or kissing an opponent - this is covered in the Dissent vs Abuse section.

 ## Serious Foul Play